Simone Loria

 Simone Loria (born 28 October 1976) is an Italian former footballer who played as a centre-back.

-Loria is known for having scored a spectacular bicycle kick from the edge of the penalty area against Chievo while playing for Atalanta.
+Loria is known for having scored a spectacular bicycle kick from the edge of the penalty area in a home match against Chievo in 2006, while playing for Atalanta.

 Career

 Loria began his career at Juventus, club giant of his hometown Turin.
 After graduation from youth teams, he spent 5 seasons in Serie C1 and Serie C2.
 In mid-2002, he was signed by Cagliari of Serie B. He quickly became a regular starter and contributed to the team's promotion to Serie A in summer 2004.
 In his first Serie A season, he played 20 matches.
 At the end of season, he joined Atalanta (with Michele Canini moving in the opposite direction), a club which had just been relegated to Serie B. He won the Serie B championship with the club and played in Serie A again the following season.